-In this tutorial, we are going to learn about the Deque interface and how to use it.
+In this tutorial, we will learn about the Deque interface and how to use it.
 We will also explore its methods.

 Consider a queue in a bank.
 Ideally, people join the queue from the front or end and leave from either side.
-In some cases, someone who just left the queue comes back and joins the queue from the front.
+Sometimes, someone who just left the queue returns and joins the queue from the front.
 This is one of the real-time examples of queues where people can join and leave at both ends.

 The Deque interface is a subtype of the queue interface.
-The Deque is related to the double-ended queue that supports the addition or removal of elements from either end of the data structure.
-It can be used as a queue (first-in-first-out/FIFO) or as a stack (last-in-first-out/LIFO).
+The Deque is related to the double-ended queue that supports adding or removing elements from either end of the data structure.
+It can be used as a queue (first-in-first-out/FIFO) or a stack (last-in-first-out/LIFO).

 Post On: | Deque In Java |